SUPPLEMENTAL SECURITY INCOME (SSI) ELIGIBILITY REQUIREMENTS

 SOMEONE WHO HAS AN UNSATISFIED FELONY OR ARREST WARRANT

 You are ineligible to receive SSI benefits for any month during which you have an unsatisfied felony or arrest warrant for:

 In addition, we cannot pay you any retroactive payments if you have one of these unsatisfied felony or arrest warrants.
 We will hold your retroactive payments until you contact SSA and provide proof that you satisfied the felony or arrest warrant.

 If you are receiving SSI and you go to prison or jail, (this also includes correctional institutions, such as detention centers, halfway houses, boot camps, etc. but does not necessarily include home confinement) you are not eligible to receive SSI for any full calendar month you are incarcerated.
 In addition, we cannot pay any retroactive payments for benefits due before you were incarcerated.
 We will hold the retroactive payments until you contact SSA and provide proof that you are no longer a prisoner.

-In most instances, you can apply for SSI benefits and food stamps several months before you expect to be released from prison or jail.
+In most instances, you can apply for SSI benefits and Supplemental Nutrition Assistance Program (SNAP) benefits several months before you expect to be released from prison or jail.
 See the SSI spotlight on the Prerelease Procedure.

 SOMEONE WHO IS IN A PUBLIC INSTITUTION

 If you are in any institution for a whole month that is run by a Federal, State or local government, you are not eligible for SSI for that month unless an exception applies such as residence in a public emergency shelter for the homeless or publicly operated community residence.
 If you expect to leave the institution, you may use the prerelease procedure described in the SSI spotlight on the Prerelease Procedure.